Recording Prep Checklist

 Song Tempos & Click Tracks

 Nine times out of ten it is advisable to record to a click track.
-This is particularly important if there are going to be multiple different musicians layering up tracks.
+This is particularly important if there will be multiple different musicians layering up tracks.
 If the tempo is not established and ebbs and flows it will be extremely hard for the other members of the band to play along to the initial instrument recorded.

 If there are tempo changes throughout your song then ensure you have each of the tempos worked out, as well as having a basic tempo map for the song.
 E.g. 32 bars at 120BPM, followed by 16 bars at 124BPM and then 32 bars back at 120BPM.